 Essays: You must submit two essays in the space provided on the Common or Coalition Application.
 This is an important part of your application because it gives you the chance to tell us your story as an applicant.

 Admission to your selected program:

-- While you will be given consideration for the school or college to which you apply, it’s possible that you will be offered admission to the College of General Studies Boston-London Program or another BU program for which you qualify.
-Please check the box to indicate whether you would like to be considered for this option on the Common Application.
+- While you will be given consideration for the school or college to which you apply, it’s possible that you will be offered admission to the College of General Studies or another BU program for which you qualify.
+Please check the box to indicate whether you would like to be considered for this option on your application.

 - If you are applying to the College of Fine Arts or the Accelerated Medical Program, you will only be considered for the program to which you applied.

-- If you are interested in being considered for the Kilachand Honors College, check “Yes” to this question on the Common Application and then complete the required essay.
+- If you are interested in being considered for the Kilachand Honors College, check “Yes” to this question on your application and then complete the required essay.
 Your application will first be considered for admission to the school or college to which you have applied.
 If you are admitted to that program, you will then be considered for admission into the Kilachand Honors College.

 Fee Waiver: BU Admissions is here to support students and families and to make sure that an application fee does not pose a barrier to anyone who wishes to apply for admission.
-If you are interested in a fee waiver, please begin by reviewing the eligibility guidelines on the Common Application website.
+If you are interested in a fee waiver, please begin by reviewing the eligibility guidelines on the Common Application or Coalition for College websites.
+Your request for a fee waiver will not impact your admissions decision.
 If you have any questions about this process or your eligibility, please contact BU Admissions at firstname.lastname@example.org or 617-353-2300.